 - Army - Sponsorship is mandated for all soldiers in grades of E1-06, and encouraged for Army civilian employees.
 Sponsors will be assigned via the Army Career Tracker Sponsorship Module and must complete sponsorship training course #1B-F43(v) in the Army Training Requirements and Resources System.
 Soldiers who are PCSing must complete DA Form 5434 in the Army Career Tracker Sponsorship Module to provide gaining commands pertinent information required to assign a sponsor who can meet their needs.

 - Marine Corps - Gaining unit commands within the continental United States assign sponsors upon request.
-Overseas commands assign sponsors automatically; however, if one is not assigned, you may send a request to the gaining command using the Sample Sponsorship Request form.
+Overseas commands assign sponsors automatically; however, if one is not assigned, you may send a request to the gaining command using the Military Installations website to find the accurate contact information.
 Contact the installation Information and Referral office for more information.

 - Navy - Command sponsor and indoctrination responsibilities begin upon receipt of permanent change of station orders and continue until the sailor has become an integral part of the new command.
 Commanding officers should ensure all incoming personnel receive command indoctrination training within 30 days of arrival or within three drill weekends.
 Local commands can get assistance with the Sponsorship Program through the Fleet and Family Support Center.